 - All-or-nothing thinking (if I can’t study now, I don’t have to study at all)

-Especially taking things too personal is creating many negative experiences.
+Especially taking things too personally is creating many negative experiences.
 Early in my life, I “learned” that taking on a role of a shy person helped me.
 Later on in life, I had to unlearn that role to help me grow.

 Getting rejected isn’t always personal.
 And even if it is… why would a rejection of you in one case, be a rejection of you in general?
-Focus on facts and the root cause instead of focussing on opinions.
+Focus on facts and the root cause instead of focusing on opinions.

 When you focus on the root cause and you combine that with becoming your best future self… magic happens.